nautobot/nautobot/README.md

 The complete documentation for NetBox can be found at [Read the Docs](https://netbox.readthedocs.io/en/stable/).

 Questions?
 Comments?
-Start by perusing our [GitHub discussions](https://github.com/netbox-community/netbox/discussions) for the topic you have in mind.
+Start by perusing our [GitHub discussions](https://github.com/netbox-community/netbox/discussions) for the topic you have in mind, or join us in the **#nautobot** Slack channel on [NetworkToCode](https://networktocode.slack.com)!

 ### Build Status